NilFoundation/proof-market-toolchain/README.md

 ## Building with Docker

-First, build the toolchain image with all required dependencies.
+First, get the toolchain image with all required dependencies.
+You can pull it from the GitHub registry or build your own image.
 It can be reused multiple times for building and running proof market binaries.

 ```
+# pull from registry
+docker pull ghcr.io/nilfoundation/proof-market-toolchain:latest
+# or build from scratch
 docker build -t proof-market-toolchain .
 ```